Computer model locks in Rams vs. Panthers picks, score prediction

 The NFL playoffs begin with the Carolina Panthers hosting the Los Angeles Rams on Saturday.
 Carolina managed to win the NFC South despite finishing under .500, and it will host the 12-5 Rams after Los Angeles failed to capture the NFC West.
 These teams met in Week 13, and the Panthers emerged as upset winners, a feat they'll now try to replicate.
 Los Angeles quarterback Matthew Stafford had the worst game of his season then, but the MVP candidate will almost surely not make the same mistakes twice.

 Kickoff from Bank of America Stadium is set for 4:30 p.m.
 ET.
-The Rams are 10.5-point favorites in the latest Rams vs. Panthers odds from DraftKings, while the over/under for total points scored is 46.5.
-The Rams are -600 money line favorites (wager $600 to win $100), while the Panthers are +440 underdogs.
+The Rams are 10-point favorites in the latest Rams vs. Panthers odds from DraftKings, while the over/under for total points scored is 45.5.
+The Rams are -550 money line favorites (wager $550 to win $100), while the Panthers are +410 underdogs.
 Before making any Rams vs. Panthers picks of your own, you have to see the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Rams vs. Panthers on Saturday